sashapff/cql-credit-scoring/README.md

 python train.py
 ```

-You can change the default parameters passed to `train.py` by changing default parameters during.
+You can change the default parameters passed to `train.py` if you want.
 For more information about available parameters run `python train.py -h`.
 You can access training results in default `d3rlpy_logs/` directory or the one specified by `logdir` flag.